Living with a chronic illness

 In March, I returned to hospital and this time it all went ahead.
 I woke up, high on morphine or fentanyl and steroids.
 There was a long scar going across the length of my stomach, from my breastbone to my pubic bone, with over 20 staples holding it together.
 I remember thinking I didn’t feel too bad.
 That was until I saw the stoma...
 I don't think there is much that can prepare you for seeing a bright red painful unnatural looking bit of intestine protruding from your stomach.
 It had some sort of transparent bag stuck over it, so that the waste could land in the bag.
 Initially I had the nurses to help me, so I didn't have to get too close to it yet, but I had to learn to clean it and change the colostomy bag.
 It was painful as everything was red and infected and the bags would not fit properly and leak.
 So I struggled.
 A lot!
 The next 8 weeks were a haze where I lost a lot of weight and got very depressed, and if it wasn't for my sister (and my baby nephew) I don't know what would have happened.
 She looked after me; made sure I ate, put me in the shower.
 I was so thin, some bodily functions started shutting down (lost my period), I just wanted it all to stop.
 As I was in such a bad shape and my ileostomy wasn't functioning properly, the surgeon moved the reversal surgery forward.
 May 2009, my ileostomy was removed and everything was connected back up again, so in theory I should be fixed.

 The pictures above were taken just after the surgery (see my inflated steroids face); my sister Nieke, her husband Jan-Willem and my nephews Jasper and Tim.
-They most definitely pulled me through a very dark period; it is very difficult to wallow in self pitty with a little baby in the house.
+They most definitely pulled me through a very dark period, as I found it impossible to wallow in self pitty with a little baby in the house…

 Well not quite.
 As I was so thin, some of the little staples and stitches were protruding through my skin, so I had another -small- surgery.
 But then things should go back to normal.